NickkBright/ApacheDrillCluster/README.md

 ## How to start cluster?

-1) Install docker and docker-compose

-2) Clone this repo
+Install Docker CE and cd to cloned repo root folder

+### Local mode

+1) Execute in terminal or CMD `docker-compose -f manual-setup.yml build`

-3) Execute in terminal or CMD `docker-compose up` from the root directory of cloned repository
+2) Execute in terminal or CMD `docker-compose -f manual-setup.yml up`

-4) When the drill nodes in `docker ps` will have healthy status, cluster is ready
+3) Wait for 1-2 minutes as the cluster needs time for startup.

-### Swarm mode haven't been tested yet
+### Swarm mode

+1) Run `docker swarm init --advertise-addr <MANAGER-IP>`, where MANAGER-IP is the ip-address of your host machine.

+1.1) You can add another machines to your swarm cluster and connect them via generated token.

+2) Create overlay network with `vnet` name: `docker network create -d overlay vnet'`

+3) Run `docker stack deploy --compose-file docker-compose.yml drillStack`

+4) Wait for 2-3 minutes as the cluster needs time for startup.